Skip to main content

 What is our Action Plan?

-To create engaging and authentic learning experiences that reflect diverse student needs to develop inquiring and knowledgeable citizens
+To create unique and authentic learning experiences that reflect diverse student needs and are varied, dynamic, and engaging.

-• through visibly integrating indigenous knowledge and perspectives in the school
+- through increasing the integration of Indigenous knowledge and perspectives in the school

 To support mental health and well-being at school in order to produce positive relationships with ourselves, each other, and the environment.